Mec-iS/elixir-web-and-data/README.md

 ### Geodata
 * [Defining a microservices architecture to serve data using standard interfaces (REST)](https://lnkd.in/dwtt5PX)

-   Every microservices would handle few variables indexed by geopoints and its aggregates
+   Every microservices can handle few variables indexed by geopoints and their aggregates